Share this article

 2. Always ask for recommendations and introductions

 When representatives speak with your prospects and clients, they must ask for recommendations and introductions!
-Sales growth depends not only on the
+Sales growth depends not only on the quantity of opportunities entering the pipeline, but also on their quality.

 It is only natural that recommendations and introductions have better conversion rates than all other lead sources.
 The main reason your salespeople don’t get recommendations is that they don’t ask for them!
 Remind them that 80% of introductions result in sales and that the best way to get them is to deliver in the first place.